JinnLynn/miniature/readme.txt

 == Installation ==

-1. Upload `fanfouportable` to your `/wp-content/plugins/` directory.
+1. Upload `miniature` to your `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Change options,enter you fanfou ID and password.
+1. Change options.

-奥运会期间比赛看疯了，
-Miniature是一个能够自动获取任意一篇日志中的所有图片并将他们生成指定格式和大小的缩略图的Wordpress插件，当然你也可以通过多种